makovkastar/makovkastar.github.io/source/_posts/2014-04-12-android-autocompletetextview-with-suggestions-from-a-web-service.markdown

 The `ProgressBar` is connected to the `DelayAutoCompleteTextView` via `setLoadingIndicator(ProgressBar view)` method of the latter.
 It's visibility is set to `View.GONE` when a filtering starts and to `View.GONE` when complete.

-Now insert this layout where you need.
+Now insert this layout where you need it.

 ## Step 5 - Assemble components together

-Now when we have all components ready we can assemble them together:
+Finally when we have all components ready we can assemble them together:

 ```java
 DelayAutoCompleteTextView bookTitle = (DelayAutoCompleteTextView) findViewById(R.id.et_book_title);